ogierpaul/Udacity_Sparkify_Postgres/Readme.md

 #### Analytics query
-* Using the star schema, we provide a query to find the top 10 most played songs in 2019
+* Using the star schema, we provide a query to find the top 10 most played songs in 2019 in the sample sql_queries provided